Madagascar Wedding Traditions

 What gifts are given at Madagascar weddings?

 Traditional wedding gifts include monetary envelopes ($20-100 per guest), household items worth $50-200, and symbolic presents like rice (prosperity) and honey (sweetness).
 The groom’s Vodiondry gifts to the bride’s family total $500-2,000, while post-wedding family exchanges add $500-2,000 in reciprocal giving.
-Modern registries exist in 30% of urban weddings but traditional gift-giving remains predominant.
+Modern registries exist in some urban weddings but traditional gift-giving remains predominant.

 Are Madagascar weddings religious?